 Having captured images of inner-city life in Chicago, in 1941 Parks won a fellowship sponsored by the Farm Security Administration (FSA), which was documenting social conditions in America.
 He produced some of his most enduring works there, depicting how racism affected social and economic issues.
 Around the same time, he began freelancing for Vogue, entering the world of glamour photography and producing a distinctive style of action-oriented poses of models and their apparel.

 In 1948 Parks' photo essay of the life of a Harlem gang leader led him to a staff position at LIFE magazine, the preeminent photographic periodical in the country.
 For the next 20 years, he captured a range of images in a multitude of genres, including celebrity portraits of Civil Rights activists Muhammad Ali, Malcolm X and Stokely Carmichael.

 Raised in Harlem, Jacob Lawrence grew up attending museums and participating in art workshops.
-In 1937 he enrolled at the American Artists School in New York on scholarship and by the time he graduated, had already crafted his own personal style of modernism, depicting African-American life in vivid color.
-By the age of 25, he became nationally famous for his Migration Series (1941) and after serving time in World War II, produced the War Series (1946), thus establishing himself as the most famous black painter of the 20th century.
+In 1937 he enrolled at the American Artists School in New York on scholarship and by the time he graduated, he had already crafted his own personal style of modernism, depicting African American life in vivid color.
+By the age of 25, he became nationally famous for his Migration Series (1941) and after serving in World War II, produced the War Series (1946), thus establishing himself as the most famous Black painter of the 20th century.